szarotka/webflux-demo/README.md

 http://localhost:8080/swagger-ui.html

 ## 2 ways to define REST services
-1. @RestController -> AddPostController
+1. @RestController -> AddUserController
-2. Router Functions -> AddPostControllerV2
+2. Router Functions -> AddUserControllerV2

 ## DB
 What database you want to use?
 Is asynchronous database access supported in java?